Teramo Beige XL Mains Electric Roller Blind

 A blind from DotcomBlinds is made to the highest standards, designed to provide you with years of service and shade.

-In fact, we’re so confident and proud of our blinds, we offer a 2 year warranty on all our blinds.
+In fact, we’re so confident and proud of our blinds, we offer a 2 year warranty on the motor and 3 years on the barrel fabric and bottom bar of the blind.
 This is one of the longest warranties available and a clear sign of the quality of our blinds.